engineer-work/engineer-work/README.md

 ### My Life Path is like Combination of Hulk (Bruce Banner) & Venom (Eddie Brock)

 😐💭 No one is interested in spending time with others.
-Then why call it ❤️ love or 💍 marriage?
+Then why call it ❤️ love or 💍 marriage or 🤝🎭friends ?
 Just for 💰 money they act.
 I am also not interested in spending time with others.

 🚫❤️ No true love, 👨‍👩‍👧‍👦 family, 💍 marriage, 👰 wife, or 🤝 friends.
 All are just acting 🎭 for 💰 money and 🧬 survival.